sassoftware/viya4-deployment/docs/user/AnsibleUsage.md

 Prepare your `ansible-vars.yaml` file, as described in [Customize Input Values](../../README.md#customize-input-values).
 The only variable that cannot be set in the ansible-vars files and instead must be set with the `-e` flag is `-e CONFIG=<path_to_ansible_vars_file>`.
 All other values can be set either in the ansible-vars.yaml file or using the `-e` extra var param in ansible.

-## Running

-When running, you need to tell the tool what tasks and actions you would like performed.

 ### Initialize Ansible

 ```bash